 4. Richard Angelo: The Nurse Who Wanted To Be A Hero

 Richard Angelo just wanted to be seen as a hero, and in order to achieve that, he used his skills as a nurse to revive patients at a New York hospital — but not before injecting them with lethal doses of drugs first.

 Angelo administered fatal amounts of muscle-paralyzing drugs into two Good Samaritan Hospital patients, sending them into respiratory arrest, the New York Times reported.
 He said he would then quickly try to revive the patients and save their lives, hoping he would appear as a first responder hero, but the patients ended up dying.

 His dreams were crushed when he was arrested in November 1987, and was eventually found guilty of second-degree murder.

 Two other patients that were injected also died under his care, and prosecutors called Angelo “a monster in nurse’s whites.”
 In 1990, the homicidal nurse was sentenced to 50 years to life for the four killings.

-If you’re looking for more disturbing motives for murder, tune in on Sunday, Aug.
-25, at 7 p.m.
-ET/PT when Oxygen premieres a new eight-episode series, “Killer Motive.”
+If you’re looking for more disturbing motives for murder, tune in on Saturday, January 23, at 6/5c on Oxygen for Season 2 of “Killer Motive.”